| |

 may have decided to import the commodity in smaller

-case, making the sequential import strategy a mistake.
+any case, making the sequential import strategy a

-like grains, have been rising sharply in recent months.
+staples like grains, have been rising sharply in recent

-Wheat, the staple used to make bread, pasta, chapatti
+months.
+Wheat, the staple used to make bread, pasta,

-and much else, epitomises the trend.
-The free-on-board
+chapatti and much else, epitomises the trend.
+The

 The surge in prices of this globally consumed staple